GoogleContainerTools/skaffold/docs/content/en/docs/concepts/config/_index.md

 weight: 50
 ---

-This section discusses global configuration options for Skaffold (`~/.skaffold/config`).
-These options are saved per user and apply to all Skaffold pipelines.

-Some context specific settings can be configured in a global configuration file, defaulting to `~/.skaffold/config`.
-Options can be configured globally or for specific contexts.
+Some context-specific settings can be configured in a global configuration file, defaulting to `~/.skaffold/config`.
+Options can be configured globally or for specific Kubernetes contexts.

 The options are: